 The Chinese government has provided various incentives to technology companies, including our manufacturing facilities located in Shanghai and Chengdu, China, in order to encourage development of the high-tech industry.
 These incentives include reduced tax rates and other measures.
 As a result, we are entitled to a preferential enterprise income tax rate of 15% so long as our manufacturing facilities continue to maintain their High and New Technology Enterprise ("HNTE") status.
 One of our Shanghai manufacturing facilities was approved for HNTE status for the tax years 2011-2013.
-For 2014 and future years, this facility no longer qualifies for HNTE status and therefore all of its income will be taxed at the statutory tax rate of 25%.
-Our other Shanghai manufacturing facility has been approved for HNTE status for the tax years 2012-2014.
-In addition, one of our wafer fabrication facilities located in Shanghai has been approved for HNTE status for the tax years 2011-2013.
-We expect this facility to be approved for HNTE status for tax years 2014-2016.
-HNTE qualification includes metrics based on China research and development expenditures as well as research and development headcount and overall college-degreed headcount.
+For 2014 and future years, this facility no longer qualifies for HNTE status and, therefore, all of its income will be taxed at the statutory tax rate of 25%.
+Our other Shanghai manufacturing facility has been approved for HNTE status for the tax years 2015-2017.
+In addition, one of our wafer fabrication facilities and one research and development facility located in Shanghai have been approved for HNTE status for the tax years 2014-2016.
+HNTE qualification requires metrics based on China research and development expenditures as well as research and development headcount and overall college-degreed headcount.
 Any prior years that have already been approved are subject to audit requirements.
 If we were to no longer meet the HNTE requirements, our statutory tax rate for our approved Shanghai assembly and test facility and wafer fabrication facility would increase to 25% for any period in which an audit shows we were not compliant, which could adversely affect our operating results and financial condition.